 Chemfp 3.0 added support for the AVX2 instruction set.
-This can be 15% faster than the POPCNT instruction for large (ie, 2048 bit or greater) fingerprints.
-By default it is disabled.
-Use --with-avx2 or set the environment variable CHEMFP_AVX2 to "1" to enable it.
+This can be 30% faster than the POPCNT instruction for 1024 or 2048 bit fingerprints.
+By default it is enabled, and chemfp checks that the chip implements AVX2 before calling the functions which are explicitly written with AVX2.

+Use --without-avx2 or set the environment variable CHEMFP_AVX2 to "0" to disable it.